 While most people complain about having too much on their plate, Tinsley Account Executive Michelle Tannebaum can’t get enough.
 Food, that is.
 Delectable, over-the-top, mouth-watering cuisine.

 In the advertising business, grace under pressure isn’t something you come across every day.
-Then again, neither is someone as genuine and genial as Account Coordinator Karen Piedra.
+Then again, neither is someone as genuine and genial as Account Executive Karen Piedra.

 When Korryn Warner joined Tinsley Advertising as a Studio Artist some 10 years ago, we knew it wouldn’t last long.
 In fact, her business card was barely dry before she was promoted to Senior Art Director.